hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

     </property>
 </bean>
 ```
+Note: The PayPal Quick Start solution offers a default application context with these beans already defined and can be used as a reference.
+Please see `bl-paypal-applicationContext.xml`

 * `serverUrl` - the PayPal API URL.
 This is pre-configured per environment in Broadleaf.
 See [[PayPal Environment Setup]]
 * `failureReportingThreshold` - used by [[QoS | QoS Configuration]] to determine how many times the service should fail before it is considered to be "down".